 And you risk that the employer will likely take the lion’s share and give you the crumbs.
 Or, also possibly give you nothing and get a cheaper laborer as soon as he’s got the chance.

 The “Secret for Succes” Format Feels Like Hyped-Up Marketing BS

 “preparing myself to take it to the world, to men and women who, without the secret, might go through life as failures”

 There is no secret formula to follow that ensures success.

 And I personally don’t like that nasty power move and manipulative technique of framing those who don’t follow his formula as “failures”.

-- Too Busy to Worry is Wrong
+Getting Too Busy to Beat Worry Is Wrong

-The strategy of being too busy to worry, same suggestion as in Stop Worrying and Start Living, is plainly wrong.
+The strategy of being too busy to worry, the same suggestion as in Stop Worrying and Start Living, is plainly wrong.
 I’d recommend you don’t follow it.

 If your whole life’s meaning revolves around getting rich… I’d suggest you think twice about it.

 I’m not necessarily saying that you’re wrong or that it’s an unworthy goal, but to truly reflect how important it is to you.